 Given its location, Washington Square Park is particularly popular among New York University students.
 This park has a special charm that can best be felt by visiting firsthand.
 A beautiful fountain serves as the centerpiece, while the famous arch at the northern end of the park serves as a beautiful entryway.
 The park’s distinct look has made it a regular place for filming, so you may recognize it from movies and TV shows.

 Heading over to Brooklyn?
-Be sure to check out Prospect Park.
-In some ways, this park has the feel of Central Park: huge grassy areas for playing and relaxing, walking paths, ponds, lakes and more.
+Be sure to check out Prospect Park, Brooklyn’s backyard.
+This park has a similar feel to Central Park: huge grassy areas for playing and relaxing, walking paths, ponds, lakes and more.
 It’s centrally located between the neighborhoods of Park Slope, Prospect Heights, Prospect Lefferts Gardens, Flatbush, and Windsor Terrace, and is adjacent to the Brooklyn Museum and the Brooklyn Botanic Garden.

 - Grand Army Plaza (the park’s main entrance)

 - Prospect Park Lake

 - Prospect Park Zoo

 The Grand Army Plaza Greenmarket, a farmer’s market, is held year-round on Saturdays from 8am to 3pm, including during COVID-19.

 As the name suggests, this park runs along the Hudson River on the upper west portion of Manhattan, from 72nd to 158th Streets.
 Locals love the 4-mile long park for jogging, riding bikes, walking the dog or catching some beautiful sunsets over the water.
 The spectacular landscaping contains rocky precipices, lawns, tree groves and three tiers of land terracing down to a manmade shoreline and promenade.
 Playgrounds and recreational facilities dot the park as well.